dianseptiana777/Quiz-Master/README.md

 - Run `rake bower:install` in root folder to download javascript and css assets.
 - Run `npm install babel-preset-latest --save-dev` in root folder to enable transforms for ES2015+
 - Run `rails s` in root folder to start the application.
 You can access the app at http://localhost:3000
+- To run testing, just type `rspec` in root folder